 The “BadgeOS Community Add-on” integrates BadgeOS features into BuddyPress and bbPress.
-Site members complete achievements and earn badges based on a range of community activity and triggers.
-This add-on to BadgeOS also includes the ability to display badges and achievements on user profiles and activity feeds.
+Site members complete achievements and earn badges/points/ranks based on a range of community activity and triggers.
+This add-on to BadgeOS also includes the ability to display badges/points/ranks on user profiles and activity feeds.

-Earned badges are Mozilla OBI compatible and sharable via Credly, the free web service for recognizing and displaying lifelong achievement.
+Earned badges are Mozilla OBI compatible and sharable via BadgeOS Social Sharing.

-New ways to define achievements and give badges for community activity
+New ways to define achievements and give badges/points/ranks for community activity

 In addition to all of the out-of-the-box features in BadgeOS core, this add-on allows you to award badges based on these additional triggers: